zyedidia/micro/runtime/help/help.md

 * `run sh-command`: runs the given shell command in the background.
 The command's output will be displayed in one line when it finishes running.

+* `bind key action`: creates a keybinding from key to action.
+See the sections on keybindings above for more info about what keys and actions are available.

 ### Options

 Micro stores all of the user configuration in its configuration directory.